Domestic Violence Shelter Volunteer

 Volunteers must be 18 years or older, complete 40 hours of in-person classroom training and submit background checks.
 One year commitment required.

-** We are now recruiting for our Winter 2020 Training**
+** We are now recruiting for our Fall 2020 Training**

 We are seeking individuals to act as Volunteer Shelter Coordinators 8 hours per month (usually two 4-hour shifts) in our Domestic Violence Safehouse.
 Volunteer Shelter Coordinators repond to hotline calls, ensure the smooth operation of the shelter and assist in meeting the needs of domestic violence survivors and their children residing at the shelter.
 Preference is given to volunteers with weekday daytime availability (between the hours of 7am-5pm)